Aberdour Shinty Club: Early history

-Entry Into Senior Competition
+Entry into senior competition

 2005 saw their first entry into senior competition, playing in the Bullough Cup.
 In 2006 the decision was taken to make the step up to full-time competition, entering the senior leagues for the first time, although this was a challenge for a club with such a young squad.

 The club finished bottom of South Division Two in its first season, 2006.
 The club recorded its first win in senior shinty with a 5–3 away win against Edinburgh East Lothian on 28 April 2007 but the club again finished bottom in its sophomore season.
 In June 2007, Aberdour's Under 17 team were runners up in the MacQuiston Cup.

 2008 saw Aberdour begin to mature as a side and they recorded victories against Glasgow Mid Argyll and London Camanachd as well as having significantly improved performances against other teams in the league.
 The club finished the league second bottom but within three points of third place.

 The club won its first national trophies in 2008 at youth level, winning the under-14 development trophy 5–1 against Strathglass on 13 September 2008 in Fort William and the National U-12 Sixes in Drumnadrochit on 29 November 2008.

 In 2009, the club reached its first senior semi-final, in the Bullough Cup, where they lost 4–2 to South Division One Champions, Lochside Rovers.

 The club's achievements since establishment have been rewarded with recognition of the most talented young players in the international set-up as well as various awards from local organisations.

-Advent of Second Team
+Advent of second team

 In 2011, which will mark the club's tenth anniversary, the club will be running two teams, with the first team moving up into South Division One despite only finishing second in South Division Two and a second team taking its place in South Division Two.
 The club also competed in the Camanachd Cup for the first time.
 After a venue change from Cannich, the 'Dour succumbed 5–0 to their more experienced opponents but attracted a record crowd of 150 to Silversands.

 The club is now technically, in terms of teams entered into competition, the largest club in shinty.
 The club held a gala day to celebrate 10 years of shinty in the village in 2011.
 The club reached the Bullough Cup Final in 2011 but lost to Lochside Rovers 5–0 at Silversands.
 The final was hosted by Aberdour with the Oban side's agreement after the original venue in Rothesay, Bute was considered unplayable.

 The club had an ignoble double of finishing bottom of both leagues it played in during the 2011 season.
 This may have had implications for the second team's existence as Aberdour's first team would have been relegated to South Division Two, with no place for the second team to go.
 However, Oban Camanachd was relegated from the Premier Division then its second team, Lochside Rovers, was relegated instead.